Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

 ![miRTrace read length distribution](../images/miRNAseq/mirtrace_read_length.jpeg)

 #### Contamination Check
 This section shows you whether any of your samples might have contaminations from a foreign organism.
 Please know that this only works if the contaminating organism is distantly related to the organism of interest, for example, insect RNA in a human sample.
-It won't detect contaminations from closely related organisms, for example, primate RNA in a human sample.
+It won't detect contaminations from closely related organisms, for example, non-human primate RNA in a human sample.
 In the sample report, all samples are clean.

 ![miRTrace_contamination_check](../images/miRNAseq/mirtrace_contamination.jpeg)